 Corporate guests will generally spend more time in a hotel during their stay than a leisure guest.
-Hotels seeking to attract conference and meeting clients should always make maintenance of meeting rooms and common areas a top priority.
+Hotels seeking to attract corporate conference and meeting clients should always make maintenance of meeting rooms and common areas a top priority.
 Stained carpet, old linens, and damaged furniture can all be huge deterrents for meeting planners.
 Any audio & visual equipment available for use must be well-maintained and in good working order at all times.
 Hotels should stress their commitment to maintenance in any of their marketing materials and make potential clients aware if the location has undergone any recent renovations or upgrades.

 FOOD & BEVERAGE CHOICES